nathantkn/tariffarm/README.md

-# Tariffarm
+# TARIFFARM

-an all-in-one assistant for food importers navigating uncertainty in pricing and logistics.<br>
+TARIFFARM is a web-based platform that helps users calculate and visualize the full cost of importing agricultural goods and meat into the U.S.

-submission for WildHacks 2025.<br>
+This project was a submission for WildHacks 2025.<br>

 [Devpost Link](https://devpost.com/software/idk-yet-o67hj8)